mpmenne/launchcode-java-class/pset6/README.md

 We're going to deviate just a bit from the CS50 coursework to delve into the world of data in local style.

+Tag your most recent commit and put your new changes on a branch  :-)

 Steps:
 1)  Fork the following repository: https://github.com/MoMenne/metrolink-stl-data